Theatre and Dance

 Fine Arts Building (ARTS), Room 302, (907) 786-1792

 The Department of Theatre and Dance offers a well-rounded liberal arts approach in its curriculum.
-Theatre courses cover all the basic areas of theatrical endeavor, including acting, movement for the actor, directing, stagecraft, scene design, lighting, costuming, makeup, dramatic literature, theatre history, dramatic theory and criticism, and play writing.
+Theatre courses cover all the basic areas of theatrical endeavor, including acting, movement for the actor, directing, stagecraft, scenic design, lighting design, costume design and technology, makeup, dramatic literature, theatre history, dramatic theory and criticism, and playwriting.
 The dance program offers courses in dance techniques, choreography, improvisation, dance history and dance research methods.
 Selected topics offered from time to time range from a diverse menu of performance and technical offerings such as practical applications in theatrical control systems, sound engineering, arts in education, touring youth theatre productions, and movement-violence and the text.
-Dance offers hip-hop, Capoeira, dance for musical theatre as well as other contemporary styles.
+Dance offers hip-hop, Capoeira, popular American social dance, dance for musical theatre as well as other contemporary styles.

 Dance as performance and as theoretical discourse from a multidisciplinary and multicultural perspective is primary in the dance program.
 As in theatre, production is also at the heart of the program, with the UAA Dance Ensemble as the core performing group.
 Each year, we feature two dance productions either on Mainstage and/or at the Harper Theatre, and guest artist residencies are a staple of the program.
 All dance minors or theatre majors choosing the dance option are required to participate in Dance Ensemble performances and/or related departmental activities.